cauemendess/So_long/README.md

 # So_long

 ## About
-> _The goal of this project is to create a simple game using <a src="https://github.com/codam-coding-college/MLX42">MinilibX</a>.
+> _The goal of this project is to create a simple game using [MiniLibX](https://github.com/codam-coding-college/MLX42).
 I leveraged my understanding of graphics in C to implement the visual elements of the game._

 ![Screenshot from 2023-11-27 11-28-21](https://github.com/cauemendess/So_long/assets/66651547/826781d0-9297-4459-91da-d05eb2775b3f)